 1. Ration your student loan

-Maybe things have changed since my day, but I remember living like a king for 2 months and then living on pasta until my next instalment of my loan came through.
-I realise not everyone gets a loan, and that amounts can vary, but I’d really recommend sitting down and seeing how much loan you get, and how long until your next instalment and doing some calculations to see how much you can spend a month in order for it to be spent evenly across the semester.
+Maybe things have changed since our day, but we remember living like a king for 2 months and then living on pasta until the next instalment of our loan came through.
+We realise not everyone gets a loan, and that amounts can vary, but we recommend sitting down and doing some calculations to see how much you can spend monthly, in order for it to be spent evenly across the semester.

 2. Make a budget

+Similarly, we recommend going even further than simply rationing your loan.
+Try to understand your spending habits and how much money you really need to live.
 List your income and then all your outgoings.
 It’s really as simple as that.
 If you break all this down into monthly categories of incoming and outgoing spends it an make the whole thing feel more manageable.
-Save the Student actually has a great student budget template you can use.
-It’s a really good base to begin with and then you can tailor it to suit your needs.

 3. Use all the student discounts!

-A lot of the time purely showing your university ID card is enough to get a discount at these places.
+A lot of the time purely showing your university ID card is enough to get a discount.
 However, some of them do require a NUS card.
 You need to apply for this separately, but it’s completely free if your University is a participant in the scheme.

-Check out QSTop Universities to find out how to apply for a NUS card, and to find great places to find student discounts in a whole host of different sectors; ranging from clothes, to food, to technology, to entertainment.
+Check out QSTop Universities to find out how to apply for a NUS card, and to find great places to find student discounts in a whole host of different sectors, ranging from food and beverages, to technology and entertainment.

 4. Get a part time job

-Secondly, the social aspect can be great.
-The closest friends I made at University turned out to be the ones I worked at the bar with.
+Second, the social aspect can be great.
+The closest friends we made at University turned out to be our co-workers.
 You’re together for many hours a week, you share the same stresses, the same annoying patrons, and the same joy at payday.